We take tube changes a little further in the bike shop. This method also works great for the impossible 18x1 and 20x1-1/8 tube changes.

 2. Trash the old tube

-4. Get the new tube and put some air in it to give it shape
+4. Get the new tube and put some air in it to give it shape.
+Add sealant depending on the application.

 5. Stuff the tube into the tire.
 You may need to deflate it a little.

-7. Work the tire back on the rim.
-One side is easy, the other side needs tire spoons (plastic kind)
+7. Put the valve in the hole and work the tire back on the rim.
+One side is easy, the other side usually needs tire spoons (plastic kind)

-8. Once the tire is on the rim push the valve stem up into the tire to make sure it is not caught in the bead
+8. Once the tire is on the rim push the valve stem up into the tire to make sure the tube is not caught in the bead

 9. Work your way around the bead squishing the tire to check make sure the tube is not sticking out